mindcat/ShavianKey/README.md

       - [x] Refactor switcher so it works as a drag gesture when held that autoselects 'button' where you 'un-tap' like how diacretics and punctuation works in the native ios KB
       - [ ] SOMETIMES tapping and double tapping does not work UNTIL you use the mode picker
-  - [ ] Key alignment math (bottom row)
-    - [x] Usable, but 1x keys slightly small and unaligned
-    - [x] Fix that
-    - [x] Works on form factors that aren't my iPhone 12 mini
-    - [ ] Fixed that, now dealing with not enough vertical space?
   - [ ] QWERTY mode
     - [x] You can type in CAPS, and use backspace
     - [ ] Add spacebar